wolberlab/OpenMMDL/docs/analysis_output.rst

 Visualization
 ------------------------------
-**Visualization**: A folder that contains the figures for the binding modes, the pdb files and pml files of the representative frames of the binding modes and the markov chain figure with the transitions between the binding modes.
+**Visualization**: A folder the files that are necessary for the NGLView visualization of the interactions.

 .. list-table::
    :header-rows: 1